smopen/sigcpp/_posts/2020-04-20-guidelines-for-processing-immutable-text.md

 As [Part 1]( {{ '/2020/04/03/efficiently-processing-immutable-text' | relative_url }} )
 of this series shows, `std::string_view` can be more efficient than `std::string` when working with immutable text.
 And, as [Part 2]( {{ '/2020/04/07/safely-processing-immutable-text' | relative_url }} )
-shows, string_view is safer than directly using an immutable character array.
+shows, string_view is safer than directly operating on an immutable character array.
 However, there are many efficiency and safety considerations to be made when using string_view.
 The guidelines included in this post are designed to help make informed choices.

 {% include bookmark.html id="7" %}

 ### 7.&nbsp;&nbsp; Exercise

-Write a function template to count the number of vowel occurrences in an immutable string or string_view.
+Write a function template to count the number of vowel occurrences in an immutable string or an immutable string_view.